AarishShah22/resilient-teaming-zed-ros-wrapper/README.md

 To update the repository to the latest release you must use the following command to retrieve the latest commits of `zed-ros-wrapper` and of all the submodules:

-    $ git checkout master # if you are not on the main branch
+    $ git checkout main # if you are not on the main branch
     $ git pull --recurse-submodules # update recursively all the submodules

 Remember to always clean the cache of your catkin workspace before compiling with the `catkin_make` command to be sure that everything will work as expected: